kamilburda/batcher/docs/sections/Examples.md

 ## I want to adjust brightness in the images.
 Can this be done?

 Yes!
 You may apply any GIMP filter or plug-in:
-1. Select `Add Procedure... → Add Custom Procedure...`
+1. Select `Add Action... → Add Custom Action...`
 2. Find `gimp-drawable-brightness-contrast` in the procedure browser.
 3. Adjust the options as desired.
 4. Select `Add` to add the procedure.